GAM-team/GAM/wiki/Chat-Bot.md

 Even if you're not going to use GAM as a Chat Bot, you have to configure a Chat Bot as it is required by the Chat API in [Users - Chat](Users-Chat).

 * Run the command `gam setup chat`; it will point you to a URL to configure your Chat Bot.
+* Uncheck "Build this Chat app as a Workspace add-on."
 * Enter an App name and Description of your choosing.
 * For the Avatar URL you can use `https://dummyimage.com/384x256/4d4d4d/0011ff.png&text=+GAM` or a public URL to an image of your own choosing.
 * In Functionality, uncheck both "Receive 1:1 messages" and "Join spaces and group conversations"